 If we’re being technical, the 1960’s marked the true start of nootropic history.

 Or at least the start of the concept of nootropics.

-As I already covered, the first nootropic, Piracetam, was invented in 1964 by Belgium chemist Dr. Corneliu E. Giurgea, leading to the “discovery” of nootropics as a class of consumables.
+As I already covered, the first nootropic, Piracetam, was invented in 1964 by Romanian chemist Dr. Corneliu E. Giurgea, leading to the “discovery” of nootropics as a class of consumables.
 Upon observing the safe brain-enhancing effects of Piracetam, Dr. Giurgea devised the nootropic criteria list with which to guide the development of later Racetams.

 Yet, despite the drugs’ origins in Belgium, Racetams are most often associated with the Soviet Union.
 Following the groundbreaking developments of Russian physiologist Ivan Pavlov’s conditioning research, coupled with the pressure to compete with the capitalist pigdogs opposite of the Cold War, the USSR was investing in techniques to optimize the mind, that practically bordered on mind control.